apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-2.md

            (Columns)
 ```

+The encoding is carefully designed in such a way that escaping is unnecessary: it is never ambiguous as to whether a byte is part of a sentinel (e.g. null) or a value.

 ### Unsigned Integers

 To encode a non-null unsigned integer, the byte `0x01` is written, followed by the integer’s bytes starting with the most significant, i.e. big endian.
 A null is encoded as a `0x00` byte, followed by the encoded bytes of the integer’s zero value